This post may contain affiliate links that help Mike keep the posts coming but cost you zero extra. Please see my disclosure page for more details.

-Here, I committed to P90X3 for 13 weeks and it was all for you guys.
+Here, I committed to P90X3 for 13 weeks to find out definitively – Is it worth YOUR time?

 How I originally got into P90X